A new era of Cinema Color Science

 Available only by purchasing the Linny OnSet Bundle

 Designed for DITs and quick on-set technical assessment monitoring in mind, the kit includes the Linny LUT Kit, including the Linny+Print variants, for ARRI Alexa and other LogC recording cameras, and 25 technical monitoring and analytic LUTs in 3 categories.
 All LUTs are in .CUBE and .AML formats.
 Most of the included technical LUTs have versions that combine the image treatment with the Linny LUT, making this the perfect companion to our Linny converter for assessment and post-production planning.

 The Brim KeyLUT

-These are Field Tested easy to use LUTs for Real-Time On-Set chroma key analysis.
-Designed to assist with green/blue screen lighting, they also allow for real-time detection of illegal colors.
+These field tested, easy to use LUTs for Real-Time On-Set chroma key analysis are designed to assist with green/blue screen lighting, they also allow for real-time detection of illegal colors.
 "Yield" removes either blue or green from an image leaving only the luminous values and other colors.
 "Pseudo" is an easy to read pseudocolor map, ideal for lighting.
 "Matte" shows a standard keying matte.

 The Brim TempMap

-These LUTs map color temperature ranges in an image with an easy to read pseudocolor.
-It is an excellent tool for DP and DITs when coordinating lighting for in camera warm/cold contrasting, separation and balancing.
+TempMap LUTs map color temperature ranges in an image with an easy to read pseudocolor.
+An excellent tool for DP and DITs when coordinating lighting for in camera warm/cold contrasting, separation and balancing.
 Since it is a pseudocolor map it is not color tone dependent and can serve as a creative/motivational tool for on set in camera look creation.